daglem/reDIP-SID/README.md

 The board is fully pin compatible with the venerable MOS 6581/8580 SID sound chip.

-The board features additional address pins which may be connected to the C64, in order to make a second SID chip appear e.g. at address D420, D500, or DE00.
+The board features three additional address pins which may be connected to the Commodore 64, in order to make a second SID chip appear e.g. at address D420, D500, or DE00.

 There is also an additional EXT IN audio input pin for a second SID chip, and separate stereo line output pins which may be connected directly to audio equipment.